-The PerfluorAd® system is an ideal technology for cleaning AFFF (aqueous film forming foams), which contain about 6% by volume per- and polyfluoroalkyl substances (PFAS), from firefighting vehicles and fixed fire suppression systems.
-This description will focus on how the technology works on vehicles.
+The PerfluorAdTM system is an ideal technology for cleaning aqueous film forming foams (AFFF), which contain about 6% by volume per- and polyfluoroalkyl substances (PFAS), from firefighting vehicles and fixed fire suppression systems.
+The following information describes how the technology works on vehicles.

 We repeat the process three to five times with most cleanouts completed in three to five days.
 We determine the number of cleaning cycles based on visual observations, age of the vehicle, and the amount of caked AFFF in the storage tank and wetted components.